ponez/Simple-Chat-app/README.md

-# Simple-Chat-app
+# Simple Chat App
-A simple chat app on Localhost
+A simple chat app using socket.io